Top 10 Dirtiest NHL Players

 Boston Bruins, Forward

 Backes has bit of a reputation for delivering some dangerous hits.
-The power forward absolutely drilled Washington Capitals defenseman Karl Alzner a few years ago, boarding him face-first while starring at the numbers on the back of his jersey.
+The power forward absolutely drilled Washington Capitals defenseman Karl Alzner a few years ago, boarding him face-first while staring at the numbers on the back of his jersey.
 Backes has also had some lethal flying elbows to the back of the head of Chicago Blackhawks’ Niklas Hjalmarsson and Florida Panthers’ Vincent Trocheck.

 Auston Watson